 Find out the difference between clear and misleading financial advertising, and what to do when you think a financial advert is misleading.

-How to spot a misleading financial advert
+Spot a misleading financial promotion

 - What are the risks to my money and is this clear?